amanrai31/JavaScript/README.md

 # JavaScript (ES6- Second revision of JS(2015))
 JS is Interpreted, dynamically typed and single threaded lang.(We can make node multithreaded)

+### What JS can do
+1. JS can Change/Show/Hide HTML content.
+2. JS can change HTML styles (CSS).

 ## JavaScript with HTML